emptylambda/Tutorials/Dafny/README.md

 # Basic Types
 There are TWO distinctive type groups in Dafny: (1) the Value types and (2) the Reference types.

-Value types include normal values like integers, booleans PLUS _sets, sequences, and multisets_
+Value types include normal values like integers, booleans PLUS _tuples, sets, sequences, and multisets_

 Reference types include _Arrays and Objects_

 # Framing